Chart Color Schemes

 Queens Park demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Queens Park has an educational attainment level that exceeds national and state averages.
-Among residents aged 15 and above, 59.4% have university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-The area's highest qualification is bachelor degrees at 38.7%, followed by postgraduate qualifications (16.9%) and graduate diplomas (3.8%).
+Queens Park has a notably high level of educational attainment among its residents aged 15 and above, with 59.4% holding university qualifications.
+This figure exceeds the national average of 30.4% and the state average of 32.2%.
+The area's educational advantage is evident in various qualification types: bachelor degrees are held by 38.7%, postgraduate qualifications by 16.9%, and graduate diplomas by 3.8%.
 Vocational pathways account for 17.3% of qualifications, with advanced diplomas at 8.3% and certificates at 9.0%.

-Educational participation is high, with 32.4% of residents currently enrolled in formal education.
+Educational participation is high in Queens Park, with 32.4% of residents currently enrolled in formal education.
 This includes 11.0% in primary education, 9.7% in secondary education, and 6.1% pursuing tertiary education.

 Frequently Asked Questions - Education